corigne/dot-neovim/README.md

 ## Adding additional LSP Servers

-Install the LSP server of your choice using Mason.
+Install the LSP server of your choice using `:Mason`.
 LSP servers should be set up automatically once installed by Mason.

 ## Filemap